Zuehlke/software-engineering-corner/README.md

 Repository for our Zuehlke dev blog: [https://thedevexchange.com](https://thedevexchange.com)

+## Are you a first time contributor?

+Create a PR where you add your name to the [AUTHORS.md](./AUTHORS.md) file.

 ## How to add a blog post

 To add new blog posts, fork this repository with your GitHub user and write your blog post in your fork of this repository.
 If you need help with how forking works, please refer to this guide by GitHub: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo

 Please start your post in the directory `src/articles/<article-name>`.
 After that, you can start working on your blog post in your repository.

 ## Publishing the Article